-COVID-19 has led to the cancellations of SAT dates in March, May, and June 2020.
-Unfortunately, this has thrown a wrench in many high school students' plans, especially if they're applying for college in the near future!
+COVID-19 led to the cancellations of SAT dates in March, May, and June 2020.
+Unfortunately, this throws a wrench in many high school students' plans, especially if they're applying for college in the near future!

 In this article, we'll tell you everything we know about the September 26, 2020 SAT date as of right now.
 Keep in mind that information about the exam is still being released, so be sure to check back for updates.

 In 2020, as a response to spring and summer SAT cancellations due to the COVID-19 pandemic, the College Board added a new SAT date for September 2020.
 There hadn't previously been a September SAT and, at the time, it was unclear if the College Board would keep the September SAT for future years.
 However, it has now been announced that the September SAT was only a temporary change for 2020, and there are no plans for future September SATs.

 But, even though you can no longer take the SAT in September, there are still plenty of other SAT options.
 The SAT is offered seven times a year, including multiple times in the fall, so you'll be able to find a date that works for you.
 Check out all your options in our guide to SAT test dates.